Automatic language translation

 Yes.
 This is a paid casual internship.
 We do not offer any unpaid opportunities.

-No. The Secretariat cannot offer practical work experience required for professional admission as a solicitor or barrister, such as is required by students at the College of Law.
+No. The Secretariat cannot offer practical legal training or work experience required for professional admission as a solicitor or barrister.

-The Internship Program runs flexibly, commencing from May to August, to align with University breaks.
+The Internship Program runs flexibly, and interns usually start with us between May and August.
 We generally expect each intern to be available for twenty days (either full-time or for at least two days a week part-time).

 Please advise your availability in your application.
 We are happy to negotiate a different commencement date and/or part-time arrangements with any successful applicants.